jseppanen/azalea/README.md

 * Single GPU implementation only - tested on Nvidia V100, with 8 CPU's
   for move generation and MCTS, and 1 GPU for the policy network.
+* Pre-trained model has smaller capacity: resnet having 6 blocks of 64 channels instead of 19 (or 39) blocks of 256 channels
 * Only Hex game is implemented, though the code supports adding more games.
 Two components are needed for a new game: move generator and policy network, with board input and moves output adjusted to the